How to prevent colds and flu naturally

 So, while I think hand sanitizer has its place, washing hands is still my preference.
 However, I absolutely love this foaming antibacterial hand sanitizer.
 It’s alcohol-free and protects your hands for 24 hours.
 I like that it doesn’t dry my hands out and a small bottle fits in my purse and lasts me a long time since I don’t need to use it as often.
 I would suggest getting a small bottle to keep in your car or purse and one at home.

 I keep a bottle with me when I teach at school.
 I like the fact that it’s long lasting and I”m protected from all the germs those kids carry around.

 Regular exercise gets your blood pumping and your increased circulation helps to possibly help your body to fend off any colds earlier.
 When you exercise and your body temp rises, it may keep bacteria from growing.
 If you go to a gym to work out, just be sure to wipe those machines down before and after you use them ( & wash your hands!).

 My kids are forever drinking out of my cup.
 I often have to remind them in winter to stop or we end up sharing colds back and forth.
 While it’s nice to share, sharing germs is not nice, so give everyone their own cup to drink from.

 And make sure if you do have a cold you are covering those coughs and sneezes.
 It’s best to use your elbow (the inside part of your arm to cover your mouth) as it keeps the germs off your hands.

 Drink your H2O

 If you aren’t drinking at least 8 cups of water a day, you should.
-Yes, you’ll need to go to the bathroom but all that water helps to flush out toxins and keeps everything in your body circulating, which is good. preventing colds and flu
+Yes, you’ll need to go to the bathroom but all that water helps to flush out toxins and keeps everything in your body circulating, which is good.
+You might want to get a large cup that you can refill a couple times a day.
+I have a pretty glitter cup that I love. preventing colds and flu

 Take a Probiotic